 UTIs are normally treated with a short course of antibiotics.

 Most women are given a three-day course of antibiotic capsules or tablets.
 Men, pregnant women and people with more serious symptoms may need a slightly longer course.

 Your symptoms will normally pass within three to five days of starting treatment.
 But make sure you complete the whole course of antibiotics that you've been prescribed, even if you're feeling better.

 Over-the-counter painkillers such as paracetamol can help with any pain.
 Drinking plenty of fluids may also help you feel better.

 Return to your GP if your symptoms don't improve, get worse or come back after treatment.

-Pharmacy First: UTI treatment from your local pharmacy
+NHS Pharmacy First Scotland: UTI treatment from your local pharmacy

-Women between 16 to 65 years with uncomplicated UTIs can seek advice and treatment directly from their pharmacist through the Pharmacy First scheme.
+Women aged 16 years or over with uncomplicated UTIs can seek advice and treatment directly from their pharmacist through the Pharmacy First scheme.